spokestack/spokestack.io/content/docs/Concepts/nlu.md

 See the platform-specific NLU guides([Android](/docs/Android/nlu)|[iOS](/docs/iOS/nlu)) for a discussion on design considerations in each client library and code samples.

+## Model confidence

+Since intent classification is probabilistic, the model will always arrive at _some_ answer.
+This answer might, however, be wildly inappropriate if the user utterance is very different from anything the model has seen during training.
+For this reason, the model's confidence in its answer is exposed to callers.

+This confidence value can be used to mimic the behavior of Amazon or Dialogflow's "fallback intents" by determining a threshold and ignoring any intent result below that value, treating it instead as your fallback intent.

 ## Interpreting the results

 The Spokestack library translates the model's numeric outputs into an intent name (a `String`), the model's confidence for that prediction (a `float`) confidence and a map of slot names (`String`s) to their values (`Slot`s).
 Note that slot values are custom objects instead of raw strings — a point that bears some explanation.